abpframework/abp/docs/en/Blog-Posts/2021-01-14 v4_2_Preview/POST.md

 Available options: `SqlServer` (default), `MySQL`, `SQLite`, `Oracle-Devart`, `PostgreSQL`.
 See the [documentation](https://docs.abp.io/en/abp/latest/Entity-Framework-Core-Other-DBMS) to use any other DBMS or switch the DBMS later.

 > If you select a DBMS other than the SQL Server, then the database migrations are also created when you first run the `DbMigrator` application.
+In this case, do not run the application inside Visual Studio (or another IDE), but execute `dotnet run` command in a terminal in the folder of the `DbMigrator` project.

 ### Swagger UI Login / Authorization